 Peace and Justice Awareness

-One evening a week, issues relating to peace and justice throughout the world are presented and discussed.
-To date, we have faced and discussed the marginalization of people within the Church and society.
-We seek to be sensitized to the poor and disenfranchised all over the world.
-Lectures, videos and guest presenters working in the field of social justice broaden our awareness of and awaken our compassion to the needs of global community.
+One morning a week, issues relating to peace and justice throughout the world are presented and discussed.
+We have discussed such topics as the marginalization of people within the Church and society, immigration issues, local and global peace efforts, and social policies and their impact on the poor and disenfranchised.
+Lectures, videos, and guest presenters working in the field of social justice broaden our awareness of and awaken our compassion to the needs of global community.

 Silence: A Most Necessary Gift